desoumyadeep/narative_visualization/readme.md

-The annotation follows a templates showing 3 important information:
+The annotations follow the same template across all scenes.
+They are primarily:

-- highlighting the date when the vaccination was approved for the age group
+- Highlights of the date when the vaccination was approved for the age group

 ![image-20210728191727662](readme.assets/image-20210728191727662.png)

 *Figure 10: Annotation of milestone date on the y-axis.*

-- the decreasing trends in cases and deaths in the months of May and June 2021
+- The decreasing trends in cases and deaths in the months of May and June 2021

 - The drop in cases and deaths by the end of June